webman-php/webman-manual/resource/doc/en/others/task.md

 }
 ```

-In this way, when clients access `domain.com/tast/xxx`, it will go through a separate port 8686 for processing, without affecting the processing of requests on port 8787.
+This way, when the client accesses `domain.com/task/xxx`, it will go through the separate 8686 port for processing without affecting the processing of requests on port 8787.